serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### ColumnName

 Any valid SQL column name can be used.
 Standard Columns have default names assigned but these can be changed without affecting their special handling.

+### PropertyName

+The optional name of a Serilog property to use as the value for the SqlColumn.
+If not provided, the property used is the one that has the same name as the specified ColumnName.

 ### DataType